 Top management personnel and senior employees naturally exhibit higher bonus rates and frequencies than juniors.
 This is very predictable due to the inherent responsibilities of being higher in the hierarchy.
 People in top positions can easily get double or triple bonus rates than employees down the pyramid.

 |Average Salary 2022||+3%|

-Import and Export salaries in Serbia are rising in the year 2023 based on recent submitted salaries and reports.
-As displayed in the chart, salaries in 2022 are 3% higher than those of 2021.
+Salaries for individuals working in Import and Export in Serbia are rising in the year 2023 based on recently submitted salaries and reports.
 The trend suggests a slow yet continuous increase in pay in 2024 and future years.
-These numbers may vary from industry to another.
+These numbers may vary from one industry to another.

-This minimum pay rate per hour for a person in Serbia is 260 RSD.
+The minimum pay rate per hour for people working in Import and Export in Serbia is 260 RSD.
 This is the minimum as per the gathered data in the salary survey not the minimum hourly rate mandated by law.

 |Novi Sad||119,000 RSD|

 A good and competitive compensation would range anywhere between 102,000 RSD and 123,000 RSD.
-This is a very rough estimate and your experience and education will play a very huge part into your final earnings.
+This is a very rough estimate.
+Experience and education play a very huge part in the final earnings.

-The base salary for Import and Export in Serbia is ranges from 80,100 RSD to 123,000 RSD.
+The base salary for jobs in Import and Export in Serbia ranges from 80,100 RSD to 123,000 RSD.
 The base salary depends on many factors including experience and education.
-It is not easy to provide a figure with very little information, so take this range in a grain of salt.
+It is not easy to provide a figure with very little information, so take this range with a grain of salt.

 ©Salary Explorer 2023